 Remember to always keep the evaluation Learner-focused.
 To help with this, the Evaluation Forms make sure that the Learner rates themselves on all developmental and subject areas.
 For those using the Evaluation and Evolution process with the complete Education for Life program, use the Lesson Plans and subject molecules (linked below) to help stimulate creativity.
-Have the the individual self-asses with questions like:
+Have the individual self-asses with questions like:

 “What am I most interested in?” and “Which areas do I need to focus on?”

 The program and evaluation process are designed to assure an individual can demonstrate sufficient understanding of each educational focus to be adequate for any environment.
 Molecules track progress in a nonlinear fashion.
 Focusing on what the individual is interested in and most passionate about is the key to excelling and surpassing all traditional standards.

 “Here are the different subject areas… which ones are you most interested in and why?”

-Set achievable, but challenging goals that promote development.
+Set achievable but challenging goals that promote development.
 This seems obvious but is often overlooked.
 When setting goals, check and double check that they are both achievable and appropriately challenging.

 “Let’s come up with a structure for what you want to accomplish and how you want to develop….”

 SMART goals help with this.
+SMART goals are:

 “What is your definition of success?
 How will you know when you have achieved your goal?”

 Ask the Learner/Team Member what you as the Teacher/Facilitator can do to support them better.
-This is for your own growth too, getting feedback on your teaching/facilitation style and how it is working for the individual.
-By remembering to ask each other this question every time, you set up a cyclical process that allows both the Learner/Team Member and Teacher/Facilitator to teach while learning and learn while teaching.
+This is for your growth too, getting feedback on your teaching/facilitation style and how it is working for the individual.
+By remembering to ask each other this question every time, you set up a cyclical process that allows both the Learner/Team Member and Teacher/Facilitator to teach while learning and learn (and model learning) while teaching.

 “How can I support you even more…”

-There are several different roles that comprise a learner and their learning team, and each are important within the Education for Life program.
-The assessment forms are designed to allow for input and participation from a person’s entire learning team.
-The team that is part of a Learner’s evaluation is up to the learner once they are old enough to make the decision.
-Parent/guardian involvement is strongly suggested for younger children.
-As the learners mature and become adults, the people they choose as their learning team may shift as desired to include or be replaced by peers/friends/mentors/partners/etc. Key roles, and their involvement in the assessment process include:
+There are several different roles that support a Learner as part of their learning team, and each are important within the Education for Life program.
+The Educator will always be a part of the team and parent/guardian involvement is strongly suggested for younger children.
+The people who fill the different roles on the Learner’s evaluation team are chosen by the Learner once they are mature enough to choose them.
+As the Learners mature and become adults, the people they choose as their learning team may shift and/or be replaced by peers/friends/mentors/partners/etc.

 For complete details (and training resources), please visit the Collaborative Team Roles page.